-Next to my post-doctoral research, I am also involved in the Equality & Diversity committee of the département d’études cognitives, and work as a lecturer and instructor for the European TMS certification course.
+Next to my research, I am an advocate for increasing equality & diversity in academia, and in particular within cognitive (neuro-) science.
+In the past years I have worked as the chair of the Equality & Diversity committee of the département d’études cognitives, and am continuing my outreach work wherever possible.
+Next to these activities I work as a senior lecturer and instructor for the European TMS certification course

 BACKGROUND